walnuthq/madara-docs/docs/concepts/appchain.md

 - Which components are optional and which not
 - Shortly: what do the components do.
 Link to component pages

+## Also known as a ZK-rollup

+- Also known as a Zero Knowledge rollup (but explain a bit why that term is misleading)

+## Appchain rollup security

+- Mathematics guarantees integrity.
+No invalid state transitions possible
+- Malicious actors can only censor
+- Escape hatch: users can always (in theory) bypass all components and reclaim assets on the SL

 ## Requires work

 - It needs work to start and configure an appchain